-Looking back it was fun to see firsthand how different construction of homes is in Italy vs America.
+Looking back it was fun to see firsthand how different the construction of homes is in Italy vs America.
 Electric and plumbing run under concrete floors.
-Walls are solid brick and plaster no studs or drywall.
+The walls are solid brick and plaster no studs or drywall.

 With Paolo driving the project we were right on schedule.
 End of March the walls were plastered and the floors were going in.

 Come April things got pretty exciting when our custom handmade tile backsplash went in.
 From that moment on, things moved fast!

 The next thing you know our kitchen was coming together.